Thaminduu/patientview-showcase/README.md

 # PatientView Showcase

-PatientView is a full-stack healthcare management platform designed to help clinics manage patient queues, consultations, and digital prescriptions.
+PatientView is a full-stack healthcare management platform designed to help clinics manage patient queues, consultations, and digital prescriptions(patientview.lk).

 > This is a public showcase repository.
 Production code, real patient data, environment variables, and private clinic data are not included.